DennisWiseMawuliQuarshie-26/BEE208-Circuit-Breaker-and-Fuse-Selection-System/README.md

    - compare the design current with standard protection ratings
    - select the smallest standard rating that is greater than or equal to the design current
    - display and save the protection report
-5. Save all reports to protection_report.txt.
+5. Save all reports to protection_report.txt
 6.Stop

 ****PSEUDOCODE****